Dr Rafael J. Pascual

 Academic position: Lecturer in Old and Middle English

-Rafael J. Pascual is a Junior Research Fellow at New College and a Lecturer in Early Medieval English Literature at Magdalen College, Oxford.
-He is also a Postdoctoral Researcher at CLASP: A Consolidated Library of Anglo-Saxon Poetry, an EU-funded project based at the Oxford Faculty of English Language and Literature.
 He received his Ph.D. from the University of Granada (2014), with a dissertation on the dating and textual criticism of Beowulf, on the strength of which he gained a two-year Postdoctoral Fellowship at Harvard University.
 He is the co-editor, with Leonard Neidorf and Tom Shippey, of Old English Philology: Studies in Honour of R. D. Fulk (Cambridge: D. S. Brewer, 2016), and one of the contributors to The Dating of Beowulf: A Reassessment (Cambridge: D. S. Brewer, 2014).
-His articles on Old and Middle English alliterative poetry have appeared in prominent journals, such as English Studies, Journal of Germanic Linguistics, Neophilologus, Studia Neophilologica, Notes and Queries, and ANQ.
+His articles on Old and Middle English alliterative poetry have appeared in journals such as Medium Ævum, English Studies, Journal of Germanic Linguistics, Neophilologus, Studia Neophilologica, Notes and Queries, and ANQ.
+He has also contributed to the Old and Middle English sections of The Year’s Work in English Studies.

 - Old English Philology: Studies in Honour of R. D. Fulk, eds Leonard Neidorf, Rafael J. Pascual, and Tom Shippey.
 Cambridge: D.S.
 Brewer, 2016.